 While we have introduced these variables as proxies of general human capital, specific human capital, social capital, or financial capital, it is obvious that they are related to more than one type of resource.
 For example, while the education level of an entrepreneur is a proxy for his general human capital, it is likely to be related also to his family's financial wealth and personal connections.
 Similarly, the years of operation may be related to personal connections as well as to management experience.
 We will pay due attention to this nature of the variables when we interpret the estimated coefficient on each variable in the regression analysis below.
-Although these variables are correlated, their correlation coefficients are far below the level that would pose a multicollinearity problem.9 turned-companies, and 12 ran subcontracting workshops.
+Although these variables are correlated, their correlation coefficients are far below the level that would pose a multicollinearity problem.

+In our sample of 232 entrepreneurs, 18 entrepreneurs left the industry between the 2008 and 2009 enterprise surveys.
+Two of them operated companies, four operated subcontractorturned-companies, and 12 ran subcontracting workshops.
 As shown in the last column of Table 3, they had much lower education levels, worked as production workers or household subcontractors for longer periods before starting their enterprises, and had a smaller number of friends and relatives in the industry than the entrepreneurs remaining in the industry.
 Thus, their relatively rich experience in the production of electrical fittings did not compensate for their relatively poor endowments of general human capital and social capital.